dimk1301/Guides/supply-chain-security.md

-Below is the guide with all approved changes applied, except that the CI/CD example now uses a **GitLab CI template** instead of GitHub Actions.
+I've updated the guide to include direct links in the Table of Contents for every sub‑section under Section 4.
-I’ve integrated the structure changes, wording clarifications, concrete code samples, and JavaScript parity exactly as proposed.
-The golden rule (human approval always required) remains unchanged throughout.
+Below is the final guide with that TOC fixed, all other approved changes already in place, and the GitLab CI example as requested.

 ---